Need to scratch that musical Itch?

 So assuming this has been done the second thing to mention is your treatment of masking frequencies should not necessarily be permanent.
 In our example of strings vs vocals the strings may sound terrible if the vocals were not playing anymore but you left the EQ cuts in, so It's much better to do this dynamically and not permanently.

 However I appreciate the dynamic aspects would be a lot of work if automated yourself, fortunately there are several plugins that address this.
-The most well known of which is Trackspacer by Wavesfactory, if this is not something you want to purchase there may be similar free plugins out there too.
+The most well known of which is Trackspacer by Wavesfactory, if this is not something you want to purchase there may be similar free plugins out there too maybe as well as my preset.

 On to his second question in reference to masking frequencies which was… Does the EQing need to have a lot of bands with sharp narrow cuts or can I just use a band or two with broader cuts?